 Please read the following Regulations carefully.
-Compliance with all of the information outlined in this memo will ensure timely and efficient processing of all Building Use Requests.
-If you have any questions regarding the Building Use Request Form Process, please call the Recreation Department Office; 781-585-0533.
+Compliance with all of the information is required for your building use.
+If you have any questions regarding the Building Use Request Process, please call the Recreation Department Office; 781-585-0533.

 Failure to comply with the Building rules and regulations could jeopardize your group’s future use.

-- Building Use Request forms must be completed in full before submission.
-Payment for user fee will be due at the time of approval.
-Incomplete requests, may be denied, or returned.
+- Reservation requests must be made through the Kingston Recreation website; kingstonrec.com Payment for user fee will be due at the time of approval.
+Incomplete requests, may be denied.
 All groups must abide by the Reed Community House Code of Conduct.
+(See below.)